 Why You Need the Inspection

 There are three levels of inspection.
 When you sell a home or buy a home, a level two inspection is necessary.
 A level two inspection is more thorough than a level one inspection, but less than a level three.
 Level one inspection is a minimum requirement for any appliance or venting system and is the most common inspection.
 All readily accessible interior and exterior areas of the structure will be inspected.
 A technician will also ensure the chimney is free of combustibles and blockages.
 If a technician notices that your chimney needs a sweep, he can carry out a chimney sweep.
 A level two inspection is needed whenever you buy or sell a home, but also if the chimney has experienced any major damage.
-A visual inspection of interior and exterior is included like a level one inspection, but they will also inspect the design, installation, fire codes, and venting systems.
-The Chimney Safety Institute of America or CSIA regulates the safety guidelines that chimney sweeps adhere to.
+A visual inspection of the interior and exterior are included like a level one inspection, but they will also inspect the design, installation, fire codes, and venting systems.
 A level two inspection will ensure that your chimney is working properly.
-This includes inspecting other parts of the fireplace system that are not easily seen by crawling in attics and hard to reach spaces.
+This includes inspecting other parts of the fireplace system that are not easily seen by crawling in attics and hard-to-reach spaces.
 During a level two inspection, any changes, damages, and changes to the system will be noted and resolved if necessary.
 A detailed status report, including pictures via the “Chim-Scan” chimney camera, will allow you to assess your chimney fully.